Maryland Newspaper Shooting Suspect Charged With 5 Counts Of Murder

 Journalists crawled under desks and sought other hiding places in what they described as minutes of terror as they heard the suspect’s footsteps and the repeated blasts of the shotgun as he moved about the newsroom.

 Police said five people were killed.
-Police identified the victims late Thursday night as Wendi Winters, Rebecca Smith, Robert Hiaason, Gerald Fischman and John McNamara.
+The victims were identified Thursday night as Wendi Winters, Rebecca Smith, Robert Hiaason, Gerald Fischman and John McNamara.
 Four were editors and one was a sales assistant.

 Smith had just started at the paper and was engaged to be married.
 Fishman wrote editorials and was called the voice of the paper.
 Hiaasen was a beloved columnist and editor.
 McNamara covered sports for two decades and Winters was a reporter and mother of four.